TIBCOSoftware/snappydata/docs/install/system_requirements.md

 - On Red Hat based systems, some of the above Python packages may be available only after enabling the **EPEL** repository.
 If these are not available in the repositories for your OS version or if using **EPEL** is not an option, then you can use **pip**.
 Refer to the respective project documentation for details and alternative options such as Anaconda.

-- Alternatively Python 3 <= 3.7 can also be used.
-Consult your distribution documents for the equivalent python 3 packages for `numpy`, `scipy` and `pandas`.
+- Alternatively Python 3 can also be used but the version should be <= 3.7.
+Consult your distribution documentation to install the equivalent python 3 packages for `numpy`, `scipy` and `pandas`.
   Or you can use conda/mamba to set up the required python environment.

 ## Filesystem Type for Linux Platforms